• Skip to primary navigation

 I personally prefer to use the oven for reheating beet brownies because I feel that the microwave makes them a bit mushy.

-Brownies can also be good for you -- like this Chocolate & Beetroot Brownies!
+Brownies can also be good for you -- like this Chocolate and Beetroot Brownies!
 And no, you would not even know that there is a vegetable in there.
 Deliciously addictive!

 Print Pin Rate